 Instrument responsible: György Káli

-The instrument is installed on a radial thermal neutron beam and is placed in a separated measuring hall.
+The instrument is installed on a radial thermal neutron beam and is placed in a separate measuring hall.
 The monochromator system consists of a fast double and two single choppers and a straight neutron guide with 2.5x10 cm2 cross section at the end.
 The double chopper is designed for a maximum speed of 12000 rpm.
-On the one hand, in high resolution mode the very short - 10µs – neutron pulse and the 25m total flight path allows for obtaining a diffractogram with an accuracy of 1.5x10-3Å (at back scattering mode) in a single measurement on polycrystalline materials, on the other hand, in low resolution mode liquid diffraction can be performed at a good neutron intensity up to a scattering vector of 12.5Å-1.
+On the one hand, in high resolution mode the very short - 10µs – neutron pulse and the 25m total flight path allows for obtaining a diffractogram with an accuracy of 1.5x10-3Å (in back scattering mode) in a single measurement on polycrystalline materials, on the other hand, in low resolution mode liquid diffraction can be performed with a good neutron intensity up to a scattering vector of 12.5Å-1.
 Fast neutrons are filtered out from the beam by a single crystal silicon block.
-The double disk chopper (Ch1 and Ch2) has two windows: a 1.5° opening for short pulses (10 μs) and a 15° window for long, variable pulses (20–200 μs).
-They can be operated in parallel and counter-rotating mode.
+The double disk chopper (Ch1 and Ch2) has two windows: a 1.5° opening for short pulses (10 μs) and a 15° opening for long, variable pulses (20–200 μs).
+The choppers can be operated in parallel or counter-rotating mode.
 The latter option is used to produce very short pulses at high speed.
-To minimize the opening time, the neutron beam is reduced from 25 to 10 mm width using a 4.5m compressor neutron guide section upstream and an identical decompressor downstream the position of the pulse choppers (see Figure 1).
+To minimize the opening time, the neutron beam is reduced from 25 to 10 mm by using a 4.5m compressor neutron guide section upstream and an identical decompressor guide downstream the position of the pulse choppers (see Figure 1).
 Ch3 limits the crosstalk between different pulses and Ch4 prevents frame overlap.

-The instrument has recently been equipped with a large-surface back-scattering detector bank consisting of 88 pieces of squashed 3He tube (Figure 3).
-It cover 20° of scattering angle (2θ=145°-165°).
-The data are acquired in th eso called "list" or "time stamping" mode: all events on the detector, the chopper signals and - optionally - all changes in the sample environment are registered together with the time elapsed since the start time of the experiment.
-In this mode many uncertainties can be filtered out during the treatment and re-treatments and allows one to perform time-dependent in-situ experiment in a single measurement.
+The instrument has recently been equipped with a large-surface back-scattering detector bank consisting of 88 pieces of squashed 3He tubes (Figure 3).
+The detector bank covers 20° of scattering angle (2θ = 145°-165°).
+Data are acquired in the so called "list" or "time stamping" mode: all events on the detector, the chopper signals and - optionally - changes in the sample environment are registered together with the time elapsed since the start time of the experiment.
+List mode data acquisition eliminates uncertainties during data treatment and re-treatments and allows us to perform time-dependent in-situ experiments in a single run.

 Figure 1.
 Instrument Layout